Socialist Alternative (United States)

-Socialist Alternative (SA) is a Trotskyist socialist political party in the United States.
-It describes itself as a Marxist organization, and a revolutionary party fighting for a democratic, socialist economy.
-Unlike reformist progressive groups, it argues that capitalism is fundamentally incapable of serving the interests of the majority of people.
+Socialist Alternative (SAlt or SA) is a Trotskyist political party in the United States.
+SAlt formed as Labor Militant in 1986, when members of the Committee for a Workers' International created a US branch.

+SAlt describes itself as a revolutionary socialist party fighting for a democratic socialist economy, because it argues that capitalism is fundamentally incapable of serving the interests of the majority of people.

-Socialist Alternative's highest-profile public representative is Seattle City Councillor Kshama Sawant, who was elected in November 2013.
-It is active in over 50 cities in the United States, and campaigns for socialist issues.
-In September 2013, it began publishing a monthly newspaper, Socialist Alternative, along with various local newsletters and media outlets, including a radio show in the Boston area.
-It is a member of International Socialist Alternative, an international organization of Trotskyist parties.
+SAlt's highest-profile public representative was former Seattle City Councillor Kshama Sawant, who left the party and created her own, Revolutionary Workers, in 2024.

+Membership

+In 2012, SAlt claimed to be active in over 50 cities in the United States.
+In April 2014, SAlt stated it had gained 200 new members after Sawant's victory.
+In February 2017, SAlt stated its membership had grown 30% since the election of Donald Trump.
+In February 2020, SAlt stated it had "just under 1,000" members.
+In August 2023, SAlt had about 1,000 members.

+Publications

+In September 2013, SAlt began publishing a national monthly newspaper Socialist Alternative, replacing its former newspaper Justice.
+SAlt also publishes Boston Organizer, a local bi-monthly newsletter in Boston, Massachusetts, and New York Socialist, a local bi-monthly newsletter in New York, New York.

 History

+Origins

-Socialist Alternative was officially formed as Labor Militant in 1986 by members of the Committee for a Workers' International who had moved to the United States and formed the Labor and Trade Union Group in the early 1980s.
+SAlt was officially formed as Labor Militant in 1986 by members of the Committee for a Workers' International who had moved to the United States and formed the Labor and Trade Union Group in the early 1980s.
 Labor Militant was a small group with its membership made mostly of trade union members.

 By the mid-1990s, Labor Militant became part of a campaign to form the Labor Party where it was in the leadership of the New York Metro Chapter.
 The New York Metro Chapter, the largest in the country, saw Labor Militant and its allies run again for the leadership of the chapter under the United Action slate only to be defeated in an Executive Committee election.
 Labor Militant members and the United Action slate had argued that the Labor Party should vigorously run candidates against the Democrats, whereas the national leadership of the Labor Party refused to take such an approach.
 After the election, the New York Labor Party State Executive upheld the election results while suspending the New York Metro Chapter and several of its officers, eventually shutting down the chapter.